monoscope-tech/apitoolkit-landing/docs/sdks/databases/postgres/index.md

 ---
-title: Integrating APItoolkit with PostgreSQL
+title: Integrating monoscope with PostgreSQL
-ogTitle: How to Monitor PostgreSQL Database Operations with APItoolkit using OpenTelemetry Collector
+ogTitle: How to Monitor PostgreSQL Database Operations with monoscope using OpenTelemetry Collector
 faLogo: database
 date: 2024-06-14
 updatedDate: 2024-06-14